AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-score.md

    >[!TIP]
    >
    >You can create multiple score fields.
-See&nbsp; [Create a Custom Field in Marketo](../../../../product-docs/administration/field-management/create-a-custom-field-in-marketo.md) for details.
+See  [Create a Custom Field in Marketo](../../../../product-docs/administration/field-management/create-a-custom-field-in-marketo.md) for details.

 1. Enter the score change you want.